Copper prices are expected to trade sideways today: Angel Broking

-According to Angel Broking, Copper On Tuesday, copper prices on the LME ended higher by 0.77 percent to close at $5875.0 per tonne.
+According to Angel Broking, On Thursday, copper prices on the LME ended higher by 0.78 percent to close at $5829.0 per tonne.

 Angel Broking's report on Copper